Olga Havlová: Early life

-Olga first met Václav Havel at the Prague writer's hangout Café Slavia in the early 1950s and married him in 1964.
+Olga first met Václav Havel at the Prague writers' hangout Café Slavia in the early 1950s and married him in 1964.
 During the 1960s, her husband became a respected author both at home and in Europe.
 In the second half of the 1960s, as a writer and a contributor to the cultural magazines, he was involved in a democratization process, particularly in the field of culture.
 He advocated freedom of speech, independence of culture, return of full-fledged civil rights.
 During the years 1961–67, Olga Havel worked at the theatre Divadlo Na zábradlí (Theatre on the Balustrade) where her husband was also active until 1968.
 Václav Havel made no secret of the fact that, despite the diversity of personalities and family environment as well as all the usual problems of life and crises, Olga meant a lot to him.
 He appreciated how quickly this seemingly ordinary young woman from Žižkov became a part of the Prague intellectual environment of the 1950s and '60s, that she was an attentive first reader and critic of his essays and dramatic works, a valuable supporter and collaborator in the difficult years of Charter 77, as well as a lifelong partner.

 In 1967, the Havels bought a country estate in the foothills called Hrádeček.
 Later on, when Václav Havel was gradually losing not only a possibility to find a job but also some contacts and friends in Prague, the couple moved to their cottage and practically lived there until November 1989.
 Olga Havel, a passionate mushroom-picker and nature-lover, fell in love with the place just as her husband did.
 She was fond of gardening and taking her dogs for long walks to the forest.
 They alternated moments of peace and seclusion used by Václav for his work with a rich social life, of which they were hospitable organizers.